MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/New-SPOAppBillingPolicy.md

 ## SYNOPSIS

-Creates a new billing policy for an application
+Creates a new billing policy for an application owned by the tenant.

 ## SYNTAX